Summarise this article with:

 What Is an Autonomous System?

-An Autonomous System (AS) is a large network or group of networks managed by a single organization that presents a unified routing policy to the internet.
-Think of the internet not as one giant network, but as a collection of thousands of interconnected autonomous systems.
+An Autonomous System (AS) is a large network, or group of networks, managed by a single organization that presents a unified routing policy to the rest of the internet.
+The internet is not one giant network.
+It is roughly 80,000 autonomous systems, all interconnected.

 - Internet Service Providers (Comcast, AT&T, Deutsche Telekom)